15 College Halloween Costume Ideas

 - Paper, Rock, Scissors

 - the Spice Girls

 - the Evolution of Madonna

 - the South Park gang

 Use monochrome clothes, face paint, black lipstick, and dark accessories to go as yourself in Black & White.

 13. Get Punny

 If you’re a fan of word play, dress as a pun.
-A bra and two cups of spice bottles turns you into an instant ‘Spice Rack’.
-If you have red hair (and you’re a guy) you can tie some bread around your neck and wist and go as a ‘Gingerbread Man’.
+A bra and two cups of spice bottles turn you into an instant ‘Spice Rack’.
+If you have red hair (and you’re a guy), you can tie some bread around your neck and wist and go as a ‘Gingerbread Man’.

 14. Frame It